-Step 7: Get better control your page layout with a table.
-It will help you to be more creative in the placement of text and images.
+Step 7: Get better control your page layout with a table

 To create a table:

 - 1. Start by clicking your cursor where you wish to place the table. - 2.
 Click on Draw Table pen - 3.
 Your cursor turns into a "pen" and you draw a table by holding down the left mouse and dragging it from upper left to lower right. - 4.
 You can continue to use the "pen" to divide the table into cells. - 5.
 Click on the Draw Table button a second to get the cursor back. - 6.
 Then you can insert clip art or text into the table.